 You can also specify the sqlhosts file in the database URL or DataSource object.
-The host name and port number are read from the sqlhosts file.
+The host name and port number or the service name of the Informix database server as specified in the /etc/services file are read from the sqlhosts file.
 You must specify the following properties for the file: